skorokithakis/stringphone/docs/source/index.rst

 String phone
 ============

-Nothing is as secure as a string phone.
+    *Nothing is as secure as a string phone.* -- The NSA

 Introduction
 ------------